Annie Warren Gill: Life

-Gill was born on the Isle of Man and trained as a nurse at the Royal Infirmary of Edinburgh eventually being appointed as a head nurse (later retitled sister).
+Gill was born in Castletown, Isle of Man, the daughter of Reverend Thomas Howard Gill, Vicar of Malew.
+She had a sister Ella and spent time in Rome and Paris growing up.
+Gill trained as a nurse at the Royal Infirmary of Edinburgh eventually being appointed as a head nurse (later retitled sister).
 She left the Infirmary in 1900 during the Second Boer War to serve as matron of the Edinburgh South-East of Scotland Hospital that had been relocated to South Africa.
 On completion of her assignment in South Africa she resumed her role at the Royal Infirmary for a time before being asked to return to the country as matron of a concentration camp in the Orange River Colony, for which she received the Royal Red Cross in October 1901.
+Gill was a Principal Matron in the Territorial Army Nursing Service (2nd Scottish).
 In June 1903 Gill was appointed to the position of matron of the Royal Berkshire Hospital before being elected in 1907 by the board of the Royal Infirmary of Edinburgh as matron, a position she held until 1925.
+She was the first trainee of the RIE - known as a ‘pelican’ – to hold the position of Lady Superintendent.